 - Taking control of your phone data and transferring its assets (photos, voice messages, texts) over to nominated beneficiaries.

-- Maintaining your radio station’s online presence, which may involve ensuring your direct debits for web hosting services, such as SSL and domains, are paid.
+- Maintaining your radio station’s online presence may ensure that your direct debits for web hosting services, such as SSL and domains, are paid.

 - Collecting and transferring online money to your beneficiaries.